Quick Start

 Step 1: Create Your First Workspace

-- type: integer name: "Replica Count" alias: "replicaCount" spec: editable: true required: false default: 1 min: 0 max: 5
+- name: "Replica Count" alias: "replicaCount" integer: editable: true required: false default: 1 min: 0 max: 5

 workspace: name: default namespace: default